Skip to main content

 Week year, week, and weekday tokens

-For these, the lowercase tokens use the locale aware week start days, and the uppercase tokens use the ISO week date start days.
+For these, the lowercase tokens use the locale-based week start days, while the uppercase tokens use the ISO week date start days.

 Input